Last Updated: October 20th, 2020 at 8:20 pm

 The program will use a combination of engineering strategies to create safer environments for driving, biking, and walking, education and encouragement to promote best practices for safely using the streets, enforcement to encourage motorists to obey traffic laws, and evaluations to collect data on the successes of these strategies.

 Weinstein Legal understands the devastating consequences of all motor vehicle accidents.
-If you were hurt in a car crash or lost a loved one in a fatal accident, contact a Fort Lauderdale personal injury attorney to discuss your legal options.
+If you were hurt in a car crash or lost a loved one in a fatal accident, contact Fort Lauderdale auto accident attorneys to discuss your legal options.

 Fill out our contact form or call 954-845-0505 to speak with our legal team.